-SECTION 10 - IMPLEMENTATION PLAN (2016 to 2026) 137 Goal 1 - To make the most of what we have 138 Goal 2 - Equitable Access for All 141 Goal 3 - We understand and respond to the needs of our Diverse Community 142 Goal 4 - Our Facilities are fit for purpose 144 Goal 5 - We provide inclusive and accessible sport and recreation 147 Goal 6 - Our community will be aware of our facilities and programs 149 Goal 7 - Sustainable management of facilities and Sport 151 List of Tables Table 1- Recreation Definitions 13 Table 2- The Plan for Growing Sydney- Sport and Recreation specific Directions and Goals 22 Table 3 - Sport and Recreation Strategic Directions at the City of Ryde 35 Table 4 - Sport and Recreation Strategic Directions at the City of Ryde 39 Table 5- Active Open Spaces in Ryde 48 Table 6 - Premier Active Areas 49 Table 7- Community Active Areas 51 Table 8- Supplementary and Training Areas 51 Table 9- Passive Recreation Assets 54 Table 10 - City of Ryde Sport and Recreation Inventory 57 Table 11 - Surrounding LGA's recreation observations 64 Table 12 - Current and Emerging Trends for Sports Clubs in the City of Ryde 75 Table 13 - Membership patterns of Clubs in the City of Ryde 85 Table 14 - Analysis of membership trends of Clubs in the City of Ryde 86 Table 15 - Analysis of local school use of sport and recreation facilities 90 Table 16 - Opportunities for community use of school sport and recreation facilities 92 Table 17- State sporting organisation issues relevant to Sport & Recreation Strategy 93 Table 18 - Impact on Open Space with future population growth 103 Table 19- Intensification of Open Space in Macquarie Park, Ryde and North Ryde.
-104 Table 20- Predicted increase in Open Space patronage.
-104 Table 21- Forecast growth in dwellings in the City 105 Table 22- National participation rates in sport and recreation 111 Table 23 - Top 10 Unstructured sport and recreation activities participation rates 2001- 2010 112 Table 24 - Top 10 Structured sport and recreation activities participation rates 2001- 2010 112
+SECTION 10 - IMPLEMENTATION PLAN (2016 to 2026) 137 Goal 1 - To make the most of what we have 138 Goal 2 - Equitable Access for All 141 Goal 3 - We understand and respond to the needs of our Diverse Community 142 Goal 4 - Our Facilities are fit for purpose 144 Goal 5 - We provide inclusive and accessible sport and recreation 147 Goal 6 - Our community will be aware of our facilities and programs 149 Goal 7 - Sustainable management of facilities and Sport 151 List of Tables Table 1- Recreation Definitions 13 Table 2- The Plan for Growing Sydney- Sport and Recreation specific Directions and Goals 22 Table 3 - Sport and Recreation Strategic Directions at the City of Ryde 35 Table 4 - Sport and Recreation Strategic Directions at the City of Ryde Table 5 - Active Onen Second in Dude 39 Table 5- Active Open Spaces in Ryde Table 6 - Premier Active Areas 48 49 Table 7- Community Active Areas 49 51 Table 8- Supplementary and Training Areas 51 Table 9- Passive Recreation Assets 54 Table 10 - City of Ryde Sport and Recreation Inventory 57 Table 11 - Surrounding LGA's recreation observations 64 Table 12 - Current and Emerging Trends for Sports Clubs in the City of Ryde 75 Table 13 - Membership patterns of Clubs in the City of Ryde 85 Table 14 - Analysis of membership trends of Clubs in the City of Ryde 86 Table 15 - Analysis of local school use of sport and recreation facilities 90 Table 16 - Opportunities for community use of school sport and recreation facilities 92 Table 17- State sporting organisation issues relevant to Sport & Recreation Strategy 93 Table 18 - Impact on Open Space with future population growth Table 10 - Impact on Open Space with future population growth 103 Table 19- Intensification of Open Space in Macquarie Park, Ryde and North Ryde.
+Table 20- Predicted increase in Open Space patronage 104 104 Table 20- Predicted increase in Open Space patronage.
+Table 21- Forecast growth in dwellings in the City 104 105 Table 22- National participation rates in sport and recreation 105 Table 23 - Top 10 Unstructured sport and recreation activities participation rates 2001- 2010 112 Table 24 - Top 10 Structured sport and recreation activities participation rates 2001- 2010 112